ajayvoleti/ajayvoleti/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🔭 I’m currently working on Data Science
+🔭 I’m currently working on Data Science and Machhine Learning.
+- I'm fascinated towards Mathematics
+- I belive _**Data is the new Oil**_